pulkomandy/ubasic/README.md

 - STOP replaces the rather odd "END"
 - ABS() INT() and SGN() are implemented
 - REM works as in normal BASIC
-- DATA is supported but not yet RESTORE/READ !
+- DATA and RESTORE are supported but not yet READ !
 - AND and OR keywords work (but not yet NOT)
 - GOTO and GOSUB allow expressions "computed GOTO")
+- GO SUB and GO TO are two tokens so can be spaced
+- PRINT TAB() (SPC() is not ECMA55 nor is PRINT AT)

 In comparison with ECMA55, then apart from all the floaty stuff it's missing